Suggestion: Watch the 10 minutes video tutorial before reading this article

 9. When is the last day to visit a supplier before the CNY?

-I suggest that you go at least one month in advance, if you really have to go before.
-As many supplier don’t accept new orders (even for samples) in the weeks before CNY, you might get more done if you visit them once they open again.
+I suggest that you go at least one month in advance if you really have to go before.
+As many suppliers don’t accept new orders (even for samples) in the weeks before CNY, you might get more done if you visit them once they open again.

 10. Should I pay a deposit before the CNY?